painnotgood/cifar10/README.md

 ## Goals:
 - Aim for 94+% accuracy (the error rate of a human on CIFAR-10 was estimated to be 6% => 94+% accuracy = human-level performance)
-- Train a model, not using pretrained models, under 3 hours using Google Colab's L4 High-RAM GPU
+- Train a model, not using pretrained weights, under 3 hours using Google Colab's L4 High-RAM GPU

 # 2. Execution